 In conclusion, there is a strong connection between stress and certain changes in the brain.
 The structural changes in the brain that come from stress can help explain why some people feel the effects of stress long after the stressor is gone.

 There is good news, however.
-The brain is very changeable.
-This means that there is hope that the changes on the brain that result from stress can be healed with the right treatments.
+The brain is very plastic– it can change and form new connections.
+This means that there is hope that these chronic stress symptoms can be healed with the right treatments.

 If you think that your brain has been affected by stress, I encourage you to first talk to your doctor.
 They can see if there is a medical reason behind your issues or help with medication if you are open to that.